Gauquelin5

 4. Build new eminence indicators and sort famous persons by eminence.

-Step 1 is done but needs to be finalized (eg. timezone computation for all countries)
+Step 1 is done but needs to be finalized (eg. timezone computation for all countries).

 Step 2 is traduced by associating the persons of the database to their birth certificates.
-A draft mechanism was coded and used to complete the list of mathematicians: opengauquelin.org/group/mathematician
+A draft mechanism was coded and used to complete the list of mathematicians: opengauquelin.org/group/mathematician.
+An easy-to-use interface hasn't been coded yet.

 Step 3 A premilinary study found in wikidata 2 647 452 persons associated to 6000 profession codes.